FGMEMBERS/AirCrane/Models/Liveries/Readme.txt

 default

+grey

-These liveries were made by : Emmanuel BARANGER 2009
+These liveries were made by : Emmanuel BARANGER 2009/2011